 The Summer Hikaru Died by Mokumokuren

-The Summer Hikaru Died is one of the best new horror manga series I’ve read in a while.
+The Summer Hikaru Died is one of the best new horror series I’ve read in a while.
 The story follows Yoshiki and Hikaru, childhood friends from a secluded village.
 But suddenly, Hikaru changes—as if something else has taken over him.
 It dives deep into Yoshiki’s turmoil, grappling with the loss, and making a tough choice to hold onto this ‘new’ Hikaru.
 As far as the setting goes, think of an unsettling village in the countryside, reminiscent of Higurashi.
 There’s a palpable tension, from hushed conversations to the uneasy atmosphere that exists in this town and the mountainous forests that surround it.

 As the village seems to spiral into madness, the story continuously captures your attention not just because it’s full of emotion, but because of its eerie and mysterious atmosphere as well.
 Our MC, Hikaru, is puzzling.
-He recalls past memories, yet there’s an innocence to him, which is contrasted by the potential danger that we as readers know he may pose.
+He recalls memories, yet there’s an innocence to him, which is contrasted by the potential danger that we as readers know he may pose.
 It’s a layered mystery, with each volume unveiling more, so it’s one you won’t be able to put down.

 The story and emotions of the characters are expressed well, the art is beautiful, and it’s the best new horror manga I’ve read to date.
-If you love mystery as well as supernatural manga, you’ll want to give this one a shot.
+If you love mystery as well as supernatural horror, you’ll want to give this one a shot.
 Yen Press is releasing The Summer Hikaru Died with an English translation if you’d like to check it out.

 BioMeat Nectar by Yuki Fujisawa

 BioMeat Nectar by Yuki Fujisawa is a survival horror manga, and it is an absolute gem.
 It’s such an underrated horror manga for how amazing it is.
-If you are looking for a series that has blood, gore, action, drama, a high-stakes survival situation, and odd creatures, BioMeat Nectar has all this and so much more.
-It is more so a survival manga than anything, but it definitely has its roots in horror as well.
+If you are looking for a series that has action, drama, a high-stakes survival situation, and odd creatures, BioMeat Nectar has all this and so much more.
+It is more so a survival manga than anything, but it has its roots in horror as well.

 BioMeat Nectar is set in a world where the food supply is dwindling, so bioengineers create a meat substitute called BioMeat that feeds on everything except for glass and vinyl.
 In return, it produces an endless supply of food.
 One day, a piece of BioMeat escapes into the city, and this is where all hell breaks loose.